framazan/dARw/README.md

-# Detecting Hand Poses with Vision
-Create a virtual drawing app by using Vision's capability to detect hand poses.
+Create a virtual note-taking app by using Vision and CreateML's capability to detect hand poses.
+Useful to create cool 3d models and for people with accessibility issues.

-## Overview
-- Note: This sample code project is associated with WWDC20 session [10653: Detect Body and Hand Pose with Vision](https://developer.apple.com/videos/play/wwdc2020/10653/).